PETE KIBEL M.SC., MIFM

-Dan joined Fishtek Marine after studying Electrical and Mechanical engineering at college.
-He is based in our manufacturing workshop and is responsible for day-to-day productivity of our injection moulding machines.
+Dan joined Fishtek Marine after studying electrical and mechanical engineering at college.
+He is based in our manufacturing workshop and is responsible for the day-to-day productivity of our injection moulding machines.
 Dan is also involved with the testing procedures for our acoustic deterrent devices.

-Ben is our newest team member and is employed as a process operator, based in our manufacturing workshop, working on our injection moulding machines.
+Ben is employed as a process operator, based in our manufacturing workshop in Devon, operating our various injection moulding machines.
 Ben also assists with assembly work across our product range.

 After starting her career working for a major telecoms company, Olinda moved into higher education before relocating to Devon in 2019.
 Olinda's primary experience is in accounting, being part ACCA qualified, with an additional focus on customer service.